DaJoker29/worldbuilding-project-omd/Strahd Notes/SESSIONS/Session 51 - 11.07.2024.md

 Rin and Friend search Rictavio's tower.
 They find a decapitated head.

 Adi throws a dagger at the side of the wagon.
+Friend and Rin break open lock.
+Wagon blows up.

+We start a long rest.